 The thought of that warm bullet cutting through her flesh and her hand would’ve stuffed her shawl inside her mouth immediately to muffle her loud cry.
 She would’ve bled with her pace fastening, in a hope to reach home alive.
 The mere thought of the whole scene ran electric jolts down Angad’s spine.

 Had it been another day, Angad would’ve been shouting by now, screaming and ailing like his heart was, but he was scared, he was afraid to express his pain.
 He feared if he’d shout he might lose his mother, she won’t be able to hold herself together for long if she would hear him falling apart.

 Baba’s fears were irrational too.
-He had seen her mother die in pain and anguish several years ago, but it certainly didn’t mean his wife too would go away that way, isn’t it!
+He had seen his mother die in pain and anguish several years ago, but it certainly didn’t mean his wife too would go away that way, isn’t it!

 She was a cancer patient, had been fighting the ailment for five long years now, the doctors had almost given up, but he hadn’t.
 A rational man would help her be at peace as much as he could and try and accept what is inevitable, but baba never was a rational man.
 He had never loved anyone like his wife, she was the closest to the place his mother held for him.
 He was not at all good at handling losses.
 Little loss in business would push him into distress instantly, and here it was his wife’s life at stake.